Here are the answers to some of the most commonly asked questions.

-- Property owners and occupants within 100m of a proposed Development Variance Permit, Development Permit with variances or Heritage Alternation Permit with variances are notified by mail with respect to Public Hearing dates.
+- Owners and occupants of properties adjacent to a proposed Development Variance Permit, Development Permit with Variances or Heritage Alternation Permit with Variances are notified by mail with respect to Opportunity for Public Comment dates.

-- Property owners and occupants of adjacent properties are notified of Board of Variance Hearing dates.
+- Owners and occupants of adjacent properties are notified of Board of Variance Hearing dates.

 The City encourages all applicants with development proposals to consult with neighbours and the Community Association Land Use Committee to understand their concerns and minimize as best as possible any impacts.

 What is a Development Permit?